Orange Group: Subsidiaries, joint ventures and holdings

-Orange Business Services
+Orange Business

-Orange is present in the U.S. through its Orange Business Services division and its venture capital historical partner Innovacom as well as two R&D labs: one in Boston, Massachusetts and the other in South San Francisco, California.
+Orange is present in the U.S. through its Orange Business division and its venture capital historical partner Innovacom as well as two R&D labs: one in Boston, Massachusetts and the other in South San Francisco, California.

 OpenTransit is Orange's backbone network.
 It covers Europe, the United States, Japan, Hong Kong, and loops back to Paris.

 BT Group

 Orange and Deutsche Telekom merged their UK businesses in 2010 to form a joint venture branded as EE.
-In December 2014, Orange were in talks with BT Group regarding the acquisition of EE for an estimated £12.5bn.
-On 5 February 2015, it was announced that BT would be acquiring EE in a £12.5bn deal, in which Orange S.A would take a 4% stake in the BT Group.
-The acquisition of EE was completed 29 January 2016.
+In December 2014, Orange were in talks with BT Group regarding the acquisition of EE for an estimated £12.5 billion.
+On 5 February 2015, it was announced that BT would be acquiring EE in a £12.5 billion deal, in which Orange S.A would take a 4% stake in the BT Group.
+The acquisition of EE was completed on 29 January 2016.

 Globecast

-Globecast is a provider of transmission of satellite and production services for professional broadcast, online content and enterprise multimedia.
-GlobeCast World TV is a division of Globecast.
-In 2012, Globecast also began launching a direct to home OTT IPTV service called MyGlobeTV in the United States using NetGem set top boxes.
+Globecast is a provider of managed services for the media and broadcast industry, such as TV channel distribution via satellite and Internet, live event production, contribution and distribution services, channel content preparation and playout.
+GlobeCast World TV was a brand by Globecast for its north-american direct-to-home satellite broadcast of international channels.
+In 2012, Globecast also began launching a direct-to-consumer OTT IPTV service called MyGlobeTV in the United States using NetGem set top boxes.
 The MyGlobeTV service was discontinued In December 2013.